TFM93/fcompare/README.md

 # __FCompare__

-**fcompare** is a demo tool that accepts two JSON files and prints out if they are equal.
+**fcompare** is a demo tool that accepts two JSON array files and prints out if they are equal.

 ## __Table of contents__